syncfusion/ej2-react-docs/src/charts/bullet-chart/bullet-chart-dimensions.md

 {% endtab %}

->Note: When you do not specify the size, it takes `126px` as its height and window size as its width.
+>If the size is not specified, the Bullet Chart will be rendered with a height of **126px** and a width of the window.